tweag/nickel/rfcs/003-nix-nickel.md

 - _Do not require unreasonable changes to Nix itself_.
-While it's probably illusory to avoid any change in Nix at all, we must strive to keep them reasonably small and undisturbing for regular Nix users, at least in the middle term.
+While it's probably illusory to avoid any change in Nix at all, we must strive to keep them reasonably small and undisturbing for regular Nix users, at least in the medium term.
-- _Implementable in a reasonable time, if possible incrementally_.
+- _Implementable in a reasonable timeline, if possible incrementally_.
 This RFC aims at proposing a solid vision for the future and not a temporary work-around.
-    Still, given the finite bandwidth of the Nickel team, the solution should be implementable in limited time (in the order of magnitude months, up to half a year).
-If possible, the plan should have intermediate milestones enabling new features in a incremental way.
+Still, given the finite bandwidth of the Nickel team, the proposed solution should be implementable in limited time (in the order of magnitude months, up to half a year).
+If possible, the plan should have intermediate milestones enabling new capabilities in an incremental way.
 - _Backward-compatible_.
-Related to the previous point, we will realistically need to be able to leverage existing Nix code (especially from Nixpkgs) in some way: otherwise, even in the (unlikely) best case scenario where everybody suddenly switches to Nickel right away, it'll take up a very long time to migrate everything.
+We will realistically need to be able to leverage existing Nix code (especially from Nixpkgs) in some way: otherwise, even in the unlikely best case scenario where everybody suddenly switches to Nickel right away, it'll still take up a very long time to migrate everything.
 - _Do not lock ourselves in the current Nixpkgs architecture_.
-Nixpkgs had made a number of design choices that are, in retrospective, not optimal (stdenv, describing packages as functions instead of data, etc.).
-While we have to keep a form of backward-compatibility, we want to do so while avoiding to tie ourselves to the current design and implementation.
-In other words, this document must propose a solution that stay compatible with radically departing from those choices.
+Nixpkgs had made a number of design choices that are, in hindsight, not optimal (stdenv, describing packages as functions instead of data, etc.).
+While we have to keep some form of backward-compatibility, we want to do so while avoiding to tie ourselves to the current design and implementation.
+In other words, this document must propose a solution that stay compatible with a future radical departure from e.g. the Nixpkgs architecture.

 ### Scope

-Nix expressions are used to several related but different ends, which come with varying goals and constraints:
+Nix expressions are used in related but different ways, each coming with varying goals and constraints:

 - Nixpkgs: derivations and packages in the original style.
-- Flakes: new format for stand-alone, decentralized and composable packages.
+- Flakes: new format for decentralized and composable packages.
-- NixOS modules: system configuration.
+- NixOS modules: NixOS system configuration.

-We aims at handling all those cases in the long term, but the scope of such an undertaking appears too large for a single RFC.
-We decide to focus on the first item of the list: writing derivations and Nixpkgs-style packages.
-Indeed, a derivation is the foundational concept on which the whole Nix model is based.
+In the long term, we aims at handling all those cases, but the scope of such an undertaking appears very large for a single RFC.
+We decide to focus on the first
-It's thus hard to imagine having a good story for using Nickel for NixOS or for flakes without having one for derivations.
-It's frequent to use derivations as a part of e.g. a NixOS module:
+item: writing derivations and Nixpkgs-style packages.

+The rationale is that derivations are the foundational concept on which the whole Nix model is based.
+Flakes and NixOS modules build on derivations, as illustrated by the following excerpt from a NixOS module:

 ```nix
 systemd.myUnit.UnitConfig.ExecStart = pkgs.writeScript "foo" "..."
 ```

-Using `pkgs.writeScript` in an hypothetical NixOS Nickel module implies to know how to generate derivations.
+Something as innocent as using `pkgs.writeScript` in an hypothetical NixOS Nickel module already implies to know how to generate derivations.

-Derivations are in some sense "lower-level" than the other Nix concepts, which build on it.
-It makes sense to tackle derivations first.
-From there, Nixpkgs is probably the thinnest layer over derivations, compared to flake or the NixOS module system.
+Thus, tackling derivations first makes sense.
+From there, Nixpkgs is probably the thinnest layer over derivations of the three, and already open a lot of possibilities, so we choose to include it as well.

 ## Nix-Nickel fantasised